-MARKETING BUDGET ALLOCATION

-Marketing Rol provides a valuable

-snapshot of marketing performance.

-However, it is based on historical investments

-and is inherently backward looking.
-Optimal

-allocation of planned marketing budgets

-requires a view into the additional sales

-revenue from the next pound spent on

-marketing investments.
-This is given by

-estimated response functions.
+Marketing ROI provides a valuable snapshot of marketing performance.
+However, it is based on historical investments and is inherently backward looking.
+Optimal allocation of planned marketing budgets requires a view into the additional sales revenue from the next pound spent on marketing investments.
+This is given by estimated response functions, such as those illustrated in Figure 3 for above the line media.

 Marketing budget is allocated across channels according to marginal rates of revenue response with a view to maximisation of a defined business objective.
-This typically involves either revenue maximisation under fixed marketing budgets, minimisation of total budget to achieve desired revenues, or straight profit maximisation.
-Promotional response is generally incorporated to extend optimal allocation across both above- and below-the-line components.
-For long-term brand-building objectives, short-term response curves are then adjusted for any measured long-run (baseline) effects.
+This typically involves either revenue maximisation under fixed marketing budgets, minimisation of total budget to achieve desired revenues or straight profit maximisation.
+Promotional response is generally incorporated to extend optimal allocation across both above and below the line components.
+For long-term brand building objectives, short-term response curves are then adjusted for any measured long-run (baseline) effects.